pantheon-systems/documentation/source/content/terminus/ci/circleci.md

 ---
-title: Terminus Guide - CI Specific - CIRCLECI
+title: Terminus Guide
-subtitle: Authenticating Terminus in a Circle CI Pipline
+subtitle: Authenticate Terminus in a CircleCI Pipeline
-description: How to authenticate terminus properly in a CI pipline that avoids errors from authenticating too many times.
+description: Learn how to authenticate Terminus in a CircleCI pipeline without errors.
 contributors: [stovak]
 terminuspage: true
 type: terminuspage